fromzeroedu/from-flask-to-quart-course/manuscript/7 Quart API.md

 ## API Auth (step-1)
 - Add the views, models, expaling the Quart MethodView
 - We need to reinit alembic
+    - Backup the `migrations/env.py` to the root folder as `env.py.bak`
     - Delete the migration folder
     - Run `poetry run alembic init migrations`
     - Copy the `env.py.bak` to the `/migrations` folder